gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 He glared at me, just as Sehdie's father had.
 I sometimes think there is a secret school that trains old men to look and sound like that.
-Their scowls, their grunts of disapproval---they're too much alike for it to just be chance.
+Their scowls, their grunts of disapproval—they're too much alike for it to just be chance.

 We were sitting in his rear courtyard.
 It was long and narrow, a brick-floored rectangle barely wide enough for our two stools and the side table where he kept